PolkaGate: How to Restore an Account Print

 PolkaGate is a non-custodial wallet, which means that only you have access to your accounts.
 For this reason it is imperative that you keep your mnemonic phrase and backup file with a password safe.
 Without either of these, it is impossible to restore your account if you ever lose access to it.

-With its mnemonic phrase
+From a mnemonic phrase

 ℹ️ GOOD TO KNOW